 What fields and data can Exalate sync between service desks?

 Yes, Exalate supports both cloud and on-premise service desk platforms.
-It integrates with legacy systems like Jira On-Premise/Data Center, ServiceNow on-premise instances, and ServiceDesk Plus on-premise deployments.
+It integrates with on-premise systems like Azure DevOps Server, ServiceNow on-premise instances, and ServiceDesk Plus on-premise deployments.
+Exalate’s flexible architecture handles REST APIs, SOAP protocols, and various authentication methods.

 What security measures does Exalate provide?